RahulKeshetti/Trao-travel-planner/README.md

 # Trao — AI Travel Planner

 This is the **frontend only**, built per your request, for the AI Travel Planner assessment.
-It's a React + Vite app styled with CSS
+It's a React + Vite app styled with CSS.

  and is fully demoable on its own using a mock data layer — open it and click through registration, trip generation, editing,